Pho-ever/Replikate/README.md

 ## MASTER BRANCH
 * I replicated the Jumia E-commerce webpage
-* Though not fully completed
+* Though not fully completed and not entirely responsive